RoboDD/teleop_idk/README.md

 ## 8. Acknowledgments

-The author would like to express his sincere gratitude to Prof. X and Y for his great support and all VEC team members who contribute to the development of this research.
+The author would like to express his sincere gratitude to people from the Virtual Engineering Centre (VEC), XJTLU who contributed to the development of this research.

 ## 9. References